-Any unencumbered budgetary balance existing in the General Fund at the end of a fiscal year shall be transferred to the Reserve Fund.
-Likewise, if a deficit balance exists in the General Fund at year end, a transfer from the Reserve Fund shall be made to offset the negative fund balance.
-The 2023 budget projects \$448,650 will be transferred to reserves.
+1. Any unencumbered budgetary balance existing in the General Fund at the end of a fiscal year shall be transferred to the Reserve Fund.
+Likewise, if a deficit balance exists in the General Fund at

-- 2. If any city fund other than the General Fund has a negative fund balance at the end of the fiscal year, a transfer or advance from the Reserve Fund shall be made to avoid any deficit.
+- year end, a transfer from the Reserve Fund shall be made to offset the negative fund balance.
+The 2024 budget projects \$1,071,921 will be transferred from the reserves to General Fund to offset the budgetary deficit. - 2.
+If any city fund other than the General Fund has a negative fund balance at the end of the fiscal year, a transfer or advance from the Reserve Fund shall be made to avoid any deficit.
 If the Council determines that the fund will repay the funds from future years' resources, an advance shall be made.
 If the Council determines that there will be no repayment, a transfer shall be made. - 3.
-Subject to appropriation, the City has agreed to transfer up to \$625,000 a year to the Ice Center Fund to replenish a draw on the Debt Service Reserve Fund of the Series 2018 A bonds, should that occur, and a transfer equal to the amount of the debt service payment on the Subordinate 2018 B bonds, should the operating revenues fail to cover the annual debt service payment of the bonds that were issued to finance the facility.
+Subject to appropriation, the City has agreed to transfer up to \$625,000 a year to the Ice Center Fund to replenish a draw on the Debt Service Reserve Fund of the Series 2018 A bonds, should that occur.
 (See "Ice Arena" and "Operating Transfers (4)" in this introductory section.)

 The City strives to maintain a fund balance in the Reserve Fund equal to seventy-five percent (75%) of annual expenditures of the General Fund.
-The 2023 budget projects a year-end Reserve Fund balance of \$29 million, which equates to 110% of 2023 General Fund budgeted expenditures (\$26 million).
+The 2024 budget projects a year-end Reserve Fund balance of \$29 million, which equates to 103% of 2024 General Fund budgeted expenditures (\$28 million).
 (Resolution 2014-1155; Ordinance 2014-3932)